 They’re the greatest two words in sports, and for the first time in more than three decades, Game 7 is going to be on the marquee in Oil Country.
-Saturday (May 14) night at Rogers Place, the Edmonton Oilers are hosting the Los Angeles Kings in the finale their best-of-seven, first-round Stanley Cup Playoff series.
-The deciding game of this back-and-forth series will be the team’s first Game 7 in Edmonton since 1990, when they defeated the Winnipeg Jets at Northlands Coliseum to win their Smythe Division Semi-Final.
+Saturday (May 14, 2022) night at Rogers Place, the Edmonton Oilers are hosting the Los Angeles Kings in the finale of their best-of-seven, first-round Stanley Cup Playoff series.
+The deciding game of this back-and-forth series will be the team’s first Game 7 in Edmonton since 1990 when they defeated the Winnipeg Jets at Northlands Coliseum to win their Smythe Division Semi-Final.

 Edmonton has played in a Game 7 on 10 prior occasions, going 6-4 overall and 3-1 at home.
 The Oilers have dropped their last two Game 7’s, most recently to the Anaheim Ducks in the Western Conference Semi-Final in 2017, but have won four straight Game 7’s in the first round of the postseason.
 They’ve even faced the Kings in a Game 7, losing in Los Angeles in the Smythe Division Semi-Final in 1989.

 Some of the defining moments in Oilers franchise history have occurred in a seventh and deciding game.
 Here’s a look at Edmonton’s five most memorable Game 7s.

 1986 Smythe Division Final vs. Calgary Flames

 For all the incredible success of the Oilers during their 1980s dynasty years, it’s the time everything went so terribly wrong that is forever burned into Edmonton’s soul.
 The 1985-86 Oilers were coming off back-to-back Stanley Cup titles and seemed destined to complete the hat trick.
 They swept the Vancouver Canucks in the opening round but drew a much tougher matchup in the division final against their hated provincial rival.